 Stick to your niche or find a way to tie in the request to your current blog.
 Back to my hotel example — if you write about shoes and fashion, then you want a free week in a hotel, it needs to relate somehow.
 Going to a fashion week?
 Shoe convention?
 There you go, but if it’s your first foray into writing about travel, you may want to pay for your hotel and then write about it later; tag the brand, be fair and courteous (meaning no nasty tweets/status updates about the hotel, pictures of the staff or other weird things) and then do it again another time to build up the travel category before you make big requests.
 People want to see experience in writing about big ticket items and/or proof it’s not just like I said, the week of free hotel for your family vacation for which you don’t promote properly or the brand gets nothing out of it.
 That’s the key to a winning relationship: both the brand and the blogger get something out of the exchange.

 And as for nasty tweets, pictures of staff or blatant rude complaints on Facebook or Twitter in lieu of trying to get a problem resolved properly — they are out there for perpetuity as well.
+These can really hurt blogger partnerships possibilities.
 Back to my hotel blogger again — if she visits the hotel and she starts sharing tweets of the check-in line and how horrific the 15 minute wait is, she’s probably not going to be asked to be a brand ambassador.
 If you take on a company on social media in any negative way, there could be consequences.
 Brands want champions, not challenges.
 If your goal is to be a travel blogger for a specific chain but your past commentary is all negative….you know where this goes.
 Think before you tweet.
 Some companies do want to win back customers — they all should, in fact — but if you show upfront that you’re a loose cannon, they may just want you to get your problem resolved and go on your way.
 Is that tweet really worth it?

 Building relationships — personal or professional — takes a two-way street type of approach.
 Investing in ourselves and our relationships is so worth the time, but it does take sincere effort.
 Put in that effort and good things will happen!